-What we've achieved since our Long Term Plan was adopted last year
+Kua tutuki xxx What we've achieved since our Long Term Plan was adopted last year .

-We completed the Bus Lane at Te Matapihi, in March 2022.
-The Town Square, including local art work, will be completed in April 2022.
+We completed the work at Te Matapihi on the Bus Lane, in March 2022.The Town Square, including local art work, will be completed in April 2022.